 Therefore, we must do all our actions in the light of discernment as if in God and in his presence.

-This reading on discernment of spirits and the thoughts and intentions of our hearts is an excerpt from a sermon by Bishop Baldwin of Canterbury (Tract .
+This reading focuses on discernment of spirits and the thoughts and intentions of our hearts.
+It is an excerpt from a sermon by Bishop Baldwin of Canterbury (Tract .
 6: PL 204, 466-467).
-It is used in the Roman Office of Readings for the ninth (9th) week in Ordinary Time along with Job 40:1-14 and 42:1-6.
+It appears in the Roman Office of Readings for the ninth (9th) week in Ordinary Time along with Job 40:1-14 and 42:1-6.